Myself-Rohit-Dey/Emo-Res50V2/README.md

 ## 🧠 Model

 The model uses ResNet50v2 as the base with added layers for emotion classification.
 Transfer learning ensures faster convergence and better accuracy on small datasets.
+And a survey to generate mental health score for mental health condition